-In 1947, the Royal Family took a famous trip to South Africa
+In 1947, the Royal Family took a famous trip to South Africa.

 As WW2 came to a close, travel was opened up, and the Royal Family took immediate advantage of that fact.

-In 1947 the Royal Family (King George VI, his wife Queen Elizabeth and his two daughters, Princess Elizabeth and Princess Margaret) undertook a leisurely three-month journey (February to April) through their Southern African dominions (South Africa itself, Southern Rhodesia, Swaziland, Basutoland and the Bechuanaland Protectorate).
+In 1947 the Royal Family (King George VI, his wife Queen Elizabeth and his two daughters, Princess Elizabeth and Princess Margaret, undertook a leisurely three-month journey (February to April) through their Southern African dominions (South Africa itself, Southern Rhodesia, Swaziland, Basutoland and the Bechuanaland Protectorate).

 Of course, back in those days, international travel was a far more laborious affair, and the journey will no doubt have taken quite some time.
-The 10,000-mile trip was first taken by boat, then plane, before around 5,000 miles were done by rail.
+The 10,000-mile trip was first taken by boat, then by plane, before around 5,000 miles were done by rail.

 The initial trip to South Africa was taken on the HMS Vanguard.
 The family would travel through Rhodesia and South Africa, meeting and greeting locals along the way in what must have been somewhat of a curious cultural exchange.